stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 *Positional Encoding*

-While the self-attention mechanism is effective at capturing relationships between elements in a sequence, it lacks an inherent notion of order.
+While the self-attention mechanism is effective at capturing relationships between elements in a sequence, it lacks a notion of order.
 Specifically, self-attention is permutation-equivariant, which means it produces the same output, regardless of the input sequences order.
 However, order is important when the input is a time series or a sentence.
 To address this limitation, positional encodings are introduced to inject information about the position of each element in the input sequence.
 A common approach is to define a positional encoding matrix $P_i$ and add it to the original input matrix $X$.
 Each column of $P_i$ encodes a unique absolute position within the sequence, allowing the model to distinguish between inputs based not only on content but also on their order.

-This encoding matrix $P_i$ can either be fixed e.g. using sinus function as it was done in "Attention is All You Need" @vaswaniAttentionAllYou2023 or learned during training.
+The positional encoding matrix $P_i$ can either be fixed—using functions such as sine and cosine, as in Attention Is All You Need @vaswaniAttentionAllYou2023—or it can be learned during training as part of the model parameters.
 By learning absolute position information in this way, the Transformer model gains the ability to capture the sequential structure of the data, which is essential for tasks like damage forecasting or language understanding.

 *Encoder Decoder*